neureality/devops-exercise/README.md

 dog lazy the over jumps fox brown quick The
 ```

+API 2: `/restore`
+The API will return the last result from API 1.

 The application container should be stored on DockerHub.

 ## Deliverables
 A GitHub link to your repositry, containing:

+* Application code

-* The terraform code
+* Terraform code

-* Ansible roles for Kubernetes master and work nodes
+* Ansible roles

 * Ansible playbook and inventory to run the roles

-* Kuberenetes deployment yaml
+* Docker-compose deployment yaml

 * README file with instructions on how to use this code and bring up the environment